 Let us set up a the meter with a test company.
 When we are done, you can erase the test company information and put in the correct information.
 Let's say we work for ACME CORP.
-Press the following keystrokes, IN THE EXACT ORDER THEY ARE SHOWN, to enter ACME CORP. into the Company Name field.
+Enter ACME CORP into the Company Name field.

-Your display should look like Figure 2-14.
+Your display should look like Figure 2-17.
 Now, let's enter the phone number for ACME CORP.